 Since the ACL ligament connects the thigh bone or femur to the shinbone or tibia and stabilizes the knee joints, experiencing a tear in the muscle tissue will lead to severe pain.
-Other symptoms can include a loud popping sensation, rapid swelling, or the inability to bear weight on the leg and continue with the activity.
+Other symptoms can include a loud popping sensation, rapid swelling, or the inability to bear weight on the leg and continue the activity.

 Most sports require sudden movements such as twists and turns, especially during the games.
 These movements are not safety hazards per se, but they can be when one area of the body suffers the blow of the impact.
-This is what happens when back pains and injuries occur mainly because of overuse.
+This happens when back pains and injuries occur mainly because of overuse.

 Sports-related injuries are more common in contact sports, such as football, boxing, or hockey.
+Because all these sports require the full use of the body, it’s no surprise that ankle injuries happen so often on the field or court.
 Many basketball players also experience sports-related injuries because of too much contact, even though it isn’t legally considered a contact sport.
-Because all these sports require the full use of the body, it’s no surprise that ankle injuries happen so often on the field or court.

 Most athletes will experience an ankle sprain or two in their careers, but even though it happens frequently, that’s not a reason to let it go unaddressed.
-This is because neglecting to treat a sprained or broken ankle can lead to a more serious injury, one that can ultimately be considered career-ending.
+This is because neglecting to treat a sprained or broken ankle can lead to a more severe injury, one that can ultimately be considered career-ending.

 Aside from ankle injuries, athletes who play many contact sports, like football and rugby, can also suffer from hip fractures or dislocation because of the impact of their games.
-Any sport that involves tackling other players to the ground and taking the impact of the collision can lead to hip dislocation.
+Any sport that involves tackling other players to the ground and taking the result of the collision can lead to hip dislocation.

 While some strains and sprains are mild enough not to require the attention of an orthopedic doctor, there are hip injuries that may require surgery because the bone will need to be replaced.
-If this happens, an athlete may no longer be able to play professionally, even with rehabilitation and treatment.
+If this happens, an athlete may no longer play professionally, even with rehabilitation and treatment.

 So, because they’re putting more strain on the injured body part instead of having it addressed immediately, it can cause them to sustain irreparable damage that no amount of therapy and rehabilitation can fix.
-That’s why athletes must always listen closely to what their bodies are saying and act accordingly for their own good.
+That’s why athletes must always listen closely to what their bodies are saying and act accordingly for their excellence.